KGeri201/THAPMU/README.md

 // Sensor I2C
 Adafruit_BME280 sensor;
 ```
-3. you have to flash the ESP.
+3. You will have to flash the ESP.
 Using the version with the integrated serial adapter:
 &nbsp;&nbsp;&nbsp;&nbsp; You will have to remove the sensor and connect the GND Pin with the WRT (write) Pin via a jumper.
 &nbsp;&nbsp;&nbsp;&nbsp; After that you can upload the code to it.